-Hairstyles for boys and girls should reflect the school culture and should be clean and neatly maintained.
-Hairstyles should not be distracting to the educational environment or bring excessive attention to the person, unnatural hair colors are not permitted (except small strand of pink in Oct.).
+Hairstyles should be clean and neatly maintained.
+Hairstyles should not be distracting to the educational environment or bring excessive attention to the person.
+Unnatural hair colors (i.e. blue, green, etc.) are not permitted.
+A small strand of pink is allowed to honor Breast Cancer Awareness month in October.